 During the summer months, there is usually a local bus service that you can take to return to Nafplio if you don't want to walk back.

-Any coastal town in Greece offers good opportunities for a swim, and Nafplio couldn't be an exception!
+Any coastal town in Greece offers good opportunities for a swim in the sea, and Nafplio couldn't be an exception!
+The Nafplio beaches are just what you need to cool off after a day of sightseeing.

 Another nearby beach that you can easily reach on foot is Neraki, a small, pebbly beach halfway between Nafplio and Karathona.